FatsackFails/kruizcontrol-docs/content/pages/general.md

 ---
-title: General
+title: Documentation
 date: Last Modified
-slug: general
+slug: docs
 eleventyNavigation:
-  key: General
+  key: Docs
-  order: 101
+  order: 100
-  title: General
+  title: Documentation
-  parent: Docs
 ---

 Trigger files are sections of triggers and actions separated by empty lines.
 Each trigger can be followed by 1 or more actions.
 Here's the general format.